GOP, Dem Senate bargainers divided over gun deal details

 “I’m not frustrated, I’m done,” he added, though he said he was open to continued discussions.

-Lawmakers have said an agreement must be completed and written into legislative language by this week’s end if Congress is to vote on the legislation by next week, after which it begins a July 4 recess.
+Lawmakers have said a deal must be completed and written into legislative language by week’s end if Congress is to vote by next week.
+It begins a July 4 recess after that.
 Leaders want votes by then because Washington has a long record of talking about reacting to mass shootings, only to see lawmakers’ and voters’ interest fade quickly over time.

-Other bargainers seemed more optimistic, saying much of the overall package has been agreed to and aides were drafting legislative language.
+Other bargainers seemed more optimistic, saying much of the overall package has been agreed to and aides were drafting bill language.

-“A deal like this is difficult,” Sen. Chris Murphy of Connecticut, a lead Democratic negotiator, said when the meeting ended later.
+“A deal like this is difficult,” Sen. Chris Murphy, D-Conn., said when the meeting ended.
 “It comes with a lot of emotions, it comes with political risk to both sides.
-But we’re we’re close enough that we should be able to get there.”
+But we’re close enough that we should be able to get there.”

 The measure would impose just small-scale curbs on firearms.
-It lacks proposals by President Joe Biden and Democrats to prohibit assault-style weapons and high-capacity ammunition magazines like the ones used in Buffalo and Uvalde, or to raise the legal age for purchasing assault rifles from 18 to 21.
+It lacks proposals by Biden and Democrats to prohibit assault-style weapons and high-capacity ammunition magazines like the ones used in Buffalo and Uvalde, or to raise the legal age for purchasing assault rifles from 18 to 21.

 Even so, it would be Congress’ most robust move against gun violence since 1993.
 A ban lawmakers enacted that year on assault weapons took effect in 1994 and expired after a decade.
 Scores of high-profile mass shootings since have yielded little from Washington but partisan deadlock, chiefly due to Republicans blocking virtually any new restrictions.

+In addition, 19 states and the District of Columbia have “red flag” laws.
+Cornyn and the other lead bargainer, Sen. Kyrsten Sinema, D-Ariz., represent states that do not, and it is unclear how money in the bill would be divided among them.

+Senators have not said what the measure’s overall price tag will be, though people following the talks have said they expect it to range around $15 billion or $20 billion.
+Lawmakers are looking for budget cuts to pay for those costs.

 Twenty senators, 10 from each party, agreed to the outlines of a compromise measure last weekend.
-Top bargainers — Murphy, Cornyn and Sens.
-Kyrsten Sinema, D-Ariz., and Thom Tillis, R-N.C. — have labored ever since to translate it into details.
+Top bargainers have labored ever since to translate it into details.

-Their framework would include also access to the juvenile records of gun buyers age 18-20.
+The framework includes access to the juvenile records of gun buyers age 18 to 20.
 Both shooters in Buffalo and Uvalde were 18, and both used AR-15 style automatic rifles, which can load high-capacity magazines.

-The plan would also include added spending for mental health and school safety programs, tougher penalties for gun trafficking and requirements that more gun dealers obtain federal firearms licenses.
+The plan also includes added spending for mental health and school safety programs, tougher penalties for gun trafficking and requirements that slightly more gun dealers obtain federal firearms licenses.

-The agreement has been endorsed by Biden, Senate Majority Leader Chuck Schumer, D-N.Y., Senate Minority Leader Mitch McConnell, R-Ky., and House Speaker Nancy Pelosi, D-Calif.